pyflies/pyflies/docs/target.md

 Target configuration is optional and is used to configure target generator.

-It is specified at the end of the experiment and there can be multiple target configuration as we might have generators for different platforms.
+It is specified at the end of the experiment and there can be multiple target configurations as we might have generators for different platforms.

 The content of the target block is given in: